 - The plate shows evidence of having been bent around the fastening hole, which would be expected from a plate removed from another surface such as the stock of a firearm.

 - The nameplate was re-formed from another brass object (perhaps a marine nail or spike).
 The scoring that resulted from cold working of the metal, together with the lettering, contain corrosion products which were laid down early in the object's life.
-The presence of these products make it impossible for the plate to be a recent fabrication using nineteenth-century materials.
+The presence of these products make it impossible for the plate to be a recent fabrication using 19th-century materials.

 Leichhardt and his expeditions